Pathfinder Scouts Association: 2003 - Present

 On 29 July 2011, Ray O'Donnell-Hampton retired as Chief Commissioner, investing Adrian McDowell as the New Chief Commissioner of P-RESA, seeing both associations merging together and becoming more active around the world.

 The ceremony took place at the Associations' International Headquarters (IHQ) 'The Den', East Anglia, England.
 Adrian was awarded the 3-bead Wood Badge and Ray was bestowed with the title of Chief Commissioner Emeritus.

 In June 2018 at 'Brownsea Island' The Baden Powell Pathfinder Movement {BPPM} IHQ Scoutmasters Court of Honour awarded Ray O'Donnell-Hampton the Bronze Wolf and invested him with the title of 'Deputy Chief Scout'.

+January 2024, Sir Mior Malaysia Chief Commissioner & Sir Ve IHQ Commissioner.
+Ray O'Donnell-Hampton {P-REAS-BPPM} 'IHQ Scoutmasters Court of Honour awarded' 'Chief Scout'.

 International Branches

 The Baden Powell Pathfinder Movement {BPPM} has Members in 15 countries.